rodrez/phaser-test/docs/GETTING_STARTED.md

 Communicating: You can chat with other players via Map Chat or Global Chat (more on communication in the Playing With Others Section of the guide)

 ## Menu Explanation
-Many of the actions in Parallel Kingdom are accessed through the menu.
+Many of the actions in Alternate Earth are accessed through the menu.
 Here are all the menu options.

 If you press the button to open up your menu, you'll find 9 different buttons:

 From top-left:

-### Items: Here you can view your item list and equip different weapons and armours.
+- Inventory: Here you can view your item list and equip different weapons and armours.
-### Messages: Here you can view either the Social Feed or the classic mailbox, including Personal, Kingdom, City, and Updates.
+- Inbox: Here you can view either the Social Feed or the classic mailbox, including Personal, Kingdom, City, and Updates.
+Here you can find a list of all the different chatrooms.
-### Create: Here you can either Build structures like flags and buoys or craft things that require different skills, like alchemy or leatherworking.
+- Create: Here you can either Build structures like flags and buoys or craft things that require different skills, like alchemy or leatherworking.
-### Skills: Here you can view the skills and specializations that you have skill points in
+- Skills: Here you can view the skills and specializations that you have skill points in
-### Character: Here you can view your profile page.
+- Character: Here you can view your profile page.
-### Players: Here you can view the list of players and check hat scores.
+- Leaderboard: Here you can view the list of players and check hat scores.
-### Travel: Here you can bring up your estate list and travel to lots of different places.
+- Map: Here you can bring up your estate list and travel to lots of different places.
-### Chat: Here you can find a list of all the different chatrooms.
-### Food: Here you can view all of the options on getting food.
+- Food: Here you can view all of the options on getting food.

 ## Your First Fight
 Try tapping on items, monsters, and buildings around you for different actions you can do.
 Once you've explored around, try killing your first monster.
 Select a monster and select the Attack option.
 Your character should move towards the monster and start attacking it.
 A green circle in the top left of your character icon turns red to indicate you are aggressive.
 Keep an eye on your health in the lower right corner of the screen.
 Once you health drops below 50/100, move away (double tap) from the monster.
 If you have a Mourning Tree nearby, move towards it to start healing.
 Once you are healed again try fighting the monster again until one of you dies.